 To put everything into perspective, you can calculate the overall amount of energy waste and then compare this estimation to a massive disaster in order to get a better sense of the magnitude of the situation.
 When you do this, you will discover that the amount of energy waste of 75,000 U.S. households is equal to the energy wasted in the BP oil spill that occurred in 2010.
-By knowing this stunning fact, energy conservation is seen for what it truly is: a way to stop a tragedy that is occurring every day all over the planet.
+By knowing this stunning fact, energy conservation is seen for what it truly is: ways to reduce energy waste that is occurring every day all over the planet.

-The good news is there are lots of things you can do to stop this waste by making some reasonable decisions and then taking action.
+The good news is there are lots of things you can do to stop this waste by making some reasonable decisions and then taking ways to reduce energy waste.
 Because when you are actively participating with the reduction of the amount of energy waste in your home, you are helping to save the planet and improve the life of your children and their children as well.
-All it takes is a little knowledge, and all of the citizens of the world can work together to make the planet a better place for everybody.
+All it takes is a little knowledge and implement all the different ways to reduce energy waste, and all of the citizens of the world can work together to make the planet a better place for everybody.

 Want to share this on your site?
 Just copy the code below!

-Here is a list of 15 things you can do in order to reduce energy waste.
+Here is a list of 15 ways to reduce energy waste.

 1. Incandescent Bulbs Should be Replaced With LEDs.